 Elder Donell Raglin: I have been a CUFA member for 3 ½ years, and I work with the Sewer Justice Team and Membership Committee.
 CUFA helps make a change and bring about a better situation.
 I have been a board member for the last two years.
 I want to be on the board to be kept abreast of situations.
 I like being on the board to help make everything run smoothly.
 I am proud that CUFA doesn’t stop.
 We don’t hesitate to fight for the right thing.
 We continue to try to make a difference.

-Deborah Sims: I have been a CUFA member for 6 years.
+Deborah Sims: I have been a CUFA member for since 2015.
 I joined CUFA because I was concerned about the blighted housing in my neighborhood.
 I am a retired activities therapist and mental health technician.
 My proudest CUFA moment is when we went to the EPA in Washington and made them listen to our concerns about clean air and clean water.
 I want to leave this planet a little better when I go than it was when I came in.
-I chair the fundraising committee, which raised over $5,800 for CUFA’s work last year.
+I chair the fundraising committee, which raises $6,000 for CUFA’s work each year.

 Andrea Baker: "I joined CUFA in 2020 after we experienced a sewage overflow in our basement caused by a broken sewer system.
 I joined with other people who had experienced the same problems.
 We have fought to get the City, the County, and MSD to fix the sewers for everyone.
 I am delighted to serve on CUFA's board because Communities United For Action is an organization that cares about the needs of communities."